OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 2.md

 ### Scenario S4 – High Load During Exam Week
 - Thousands of simultaneous student questions
-- System must maintain sub two second response time
+- The system must maintain a sub-two-second response time
-- Horizontal scaling required
+- We also need to make sure it supports Horizontal scaling

 ### Scenario S5 – Data Source Outage
-- LMS or Registration service becomes unavailable
+- The LMS or Registration service should become unavailable
-- Adapter handles retry logic and partial degradation
+- The adapter should handle retry logic and partial degradation
-- Assistant returns partial but correct information
+- The assistant should return partial but correct information

 ### Scenario S6 – Personalized Student Dashboard
-- Student asks for upcoming deadlines plus risk indicators
+- The student will ask for upcoming deadlines and will also ask for risk indicators
-- Requires history, analytics, and real time data
+- This will require history, analytics, and real-time data

 ---